-If these feelings are sitting on you and driving you crazy, take a shot of whiskey (ha, just kidding… but maybe just one won’t hurt) and tell the person how you feel.
-Yeah, it’s definitely one of the scariest things in the world to do, but it’s only that way cause you’re overthinking it.
+If these feelings are sitting on you and driving you crazy, take a shot of whiskey and tell the person how you feel.
+Yeah, it’s definitely one of the scariest things in the world to do, but it’s only that way because you’re overthinking it.

 If someone felt this way about you, you’d want to know right?
 I mean I would.

-You’d be flattered, not freaked out, so stop thinking you’re gonna freak the person out.
+You’d be flattered, not freaked out, so stop thinking you’re going to freak the person out.

 Be prepared though for the worst.
 And have Ben, Jerry and the gang waiting for you at home.

 Although it can be painful, it’s just like waxing your eyebrows.
 Once it’s done, it’s done, and you’ve got solid answers and Cara Delevingne power brows.